crubiogarcia/crubiogarcia.github.io/README.md

 # Computational Design
 **About me:**
-  Hi, my name is Carmen and I am a Computational Designer at Foster and Partners in London.
+  Hi, my name is Carmen and I am a Computational Designer at Foster + Partners in London.

   In my free time, I model complex parametrical geometries and develop components for Grasshopper and Rhinoceros.